IdentityPython/pysaml2/doc/install.rst

 After this you ought to be able to run the tests without an hitch.
 The tests are based on the pypy test environment, so::

+    cd tests
-    py.test tests
+    py.test

 is what you should use.
 If you don't have py.test, get it !
-It's good !
+It's really good !